SSLMate/certspotter/man/certspotter.md

 :   Directory from which any configuration, such as the watch list, is read.
     Defaults to `~/.certspotter`.

+`EMAIL`

+:   Email address from which to send emails.
+If not set, certspotter lets sendmail pick
+    the address.

 `HTTPS_PROXY`

 :   URL of proxy server for making HTTPS requests.  `http://`, `https://`, and